*SIMILAR QUALITY CARS ALWAYS REQUIRED*

 A legendary UK matching numbers Yamaha RD500LC in amazing condition.

 Built for just two years from 1984, the RD500LC was available in just two colour schemes which were Stormy Red with either Silky White or Yamaha Black.
 This outstanding example in Stormy Red /Silky White, (Code GE SW/AJ SMR), looks magnificent having been subject to a very expensive and accurate repaint by the renowned Mark Cordwell in Derby along with correct decals.
 The original and unrestored frame and ancillaries remain in superb order with the frame number clearly visible and untampered.
 Genuine factory fitted and damage free YAMAHA IGE-14753 exhausts have been blasted and power coated to ensure longevity.
 Everything about the bike is correct down to the genuine Yamaha mirrors and Koito headlamp and the original seat and single seat converter with manual below.
 Purists will delight at seeing the often-missing foam foil heatshield over the exhaust as it passes diagonally underneath the seat and the lower front faring guard grate and an uncut rear guard below the number plate.
 All switchgear is fully intact with white lettering and all gauges and warning lights operate perfectly.
-Upon first ignition turn on, the Powervalve operation can be seen and heard and the oil light illuminates and distinguishes, exactly as it should.

 ENGINE & TRANSMISSION